jdoleary/Spellmasons/docs/TasksCurrent.md

 ### 2022-04-01 Brad playtest
 - **Jake: Either line of sight for preset range for spells.
 Don't increase mana with distance**
 - **Jake: Enter to end turn.
 Allow move and cast in any order**
-- Mana bug: Jake cast aoe then damage from far, it said it cost 60 but he ran into "insufficient mana"
 - Bug: Music volume keeps resetting itself
     - Everytime song changes
 - Bug: Quick link keeps adding url over and over if you keep clicking it